Stridsvagn69420/Orochi/README.md

 Repository manager and server for Kagero package manager

 ## Features
-* 🏮 Generate and manage Orochi-like repositories for [Kagero](https://github.com/Stridsvagn69420/Kagero)
-* 💻 Create custom [APT](https://salsa.debian.org/apt-team/apt) repositories and add packages with ease
-* 🔥 Manage your [Pacman](https://gitlab.archlinux.org/pacman/pacman) Repositories in seconds
+* 🌐 Manage repositories for Kagero, Pacman, XBPS, APT, RPM and more!
+* 🛠 Convert your repositories, e.g. Kagero to APT or APT to Pacman.
 * 🚀 Host your repositories with a Web Server powered by [Actix-Web](https://github.com/actix/actix-web) and written in [Rust](https://github.com/rust-lang/rust)

 # Installation